 How to Respond to Love Bites

 Cat body language can be challenging for cat owners, but paying attention can give you a lot of insight into your cat’s feelings and moods.
-If you notice your cat is showing signs of discomfort or annoyance when you pet it, such as moving its ears back or twitching its tail, end your petting session.
+If you notice your cat is showing signs of discomfort or annoyance when you pet them, such as moving their ears back or twitching their tail, end your petting session.

 Most importantly, never reprimand your cat for love bites.
 Your cat may be trying to communicate that it doesn’t like something and wants it to stop.
 If you respond by yelling, hitting, slapping, or pushing your cat, subtle love bites can turn into more serious aggression and defensiveness.

 Love bites are common behavior in cats, but it may not be the token of affection we like to believe.
-If you want to develop a better connection with your cat and respect its boundaries, pay attention to its body language to learn how to make petting sessions enjoyable for both of you.
+If you want to develop a better connection with your cat and respect their boundaries, pay attention to their body language to learn how to make petting sessions enjoyable for both of you.